 At 9 am, a Sudanese-turned-Bedouin arrived with two camels.
 Ana and I cautiously climbed to the top of the humps and sat on the blanket-with-handles contraption.
 Ben walked alongside and talked to Abdallah in broken Arabic and found that he had found it easy from Sudan to assimilate in Jordan, being already and Arabic speaker.

 The rest of the day we spend drinking tea, taking a trip into the village for groceries, and doing a marvelous exploration of our surroundings on foot, climbing imposing rocks, sliding down perfectly-formed sand dunes.
-There were some newcomers to the camp--a pair of
+There were some newcomers to the camp--a pair of Spanish men so we chatted with them in the afternoon and lounged around on the cushions in the shade, reading and drawing.

 Later that evening, a large group of Australians came in.
 They were not particularly outgoing, so neither were we.
 And maybe we were just a bit sad that we no longer had the quietness and vast open desertland all to ourselves.
 But with more people, the dinner was increasingly fancy.
 Tonight it was lamb and chicken cooked in the subterranean pit, Polynesian-pig style, and a cornucopia of roasted vegetables.